Your weekend planner: Events in and around Prince William

 Saturday Farmers Market: 8 a.m.-1 p.m.
 Commuter Car Park, 9024 Prince William St., Manassas.

-Washington Balalaika Society Orchestra and Ice Cream Social: 3-4:30 p.m.
+History in Your Hands: 1-3 p.m.
+For visitors of all ages who are blind or have low vision.
+Pre-registration is required, call 703-432-8455.
+National Museum of the Marine Corps, 18900 Jefferson Davis Highway, Triangle.
+Free.

+Summer Sundae Concert: 3-4:30 p.m.
+Featuring the Manassas Symphony Orchestra.
 Harris Pavilion, 9201 Center St., Manassas.
-Free.

 (0) comments